TimSoethout/TimSoethout.github.io/_posts/2015-06-07-Mixing-Java-Scala-With-Sonar.md

 ---
 {% include JB/setup %}

-# Mixing Scala and Java in a single Maven projec
+# Mixing Scala and Java in a single Maven project

 Recently we added Scala to a Java Maven project.
 This works perfectly fine, until we looked at the Sonar report.
 It turns out that having nice automated code checks for a combined Java/Scala project is quite hard.
 Last week it was solved.
 This post is to write down the lessons learned, for it might help others.